cloudposse-archives/postfix/README.md

 By default, connected rfc1918 networks are detected and allowed.
 Local networks (127.0.0.1, ::1) are also allowed.

+You can optionally enable the Carrier Grade NAT, RFC6598.
+RFC1918 is still the default.
+RFC6598 does not include the RFC1918 subnets, because CGN is not meant to be used at the same time as private subnets.
+If you really want both, you'll need to override the entrypoint to include both arguments.

 ## Syslog

 Rsyslog is started automatically and sends logs to stdout